ebanalyse/fuzzup/README.md

 `fuzzup` organizes strings by forming clusters from them.
 It does so in 3 steps:

 1. Compute all of the mutual string distances (Levensteihn Distances/fuzzy ratios) between the strings
-2. Form clusters of strings (using hierarchical clustering) based on the distances from (1)
+2. Form clusters of strings based on the distances from (1)
-3. Rank the clusters by simply counting the number of nodes(strings) in each cluster
+3. Rank clusters

 ```python
 # TODO: update example with tuned model.